olekenneth/drpublish-imbo-app/README.md

 The configuration file should have the name `config.php` and must be placed in the `config/` folder under the application root.

 ## License
-Copyright (c) 2014-2015, Verdens Gang and Aptoma
+Copyright (c) 2014-2015, Verdens Gang AS and Aptoma AS

 Licensed under the MIT License